-Save time on race morning by picking up your packet on Friday, October 21, 4-7 pm or Saturday, October 22, 2-6 pm!
+Save time on race morning by picking up your packet on Friday, October 20, 2023 from 4-7 pm or Saturday, October 21, 2023 from 2-6 pm!
 Early packet pick-up will be located at Healdsburg Running Company, 333 Center Street, Healdsburg, CA 95448 (Map)

 Race Day Packet Pick-Up and Registration